Best Battery Backup for Nintendo Switch iMore 2022

 Best kickstand: YOBWIN Battery Charger Case for Switch

 If you don't want to worry about cables, this is your best bet for a Switch battery.
 It's like a charging case for your Switch.
 It clips onto the back of the device and has a USB-C plug that sends the juice to your Switch.
-It also has a little compartment on the back so that you can take two additional game cards with you.
-It has a long kickstand on the back, instead of that awkward and unbalanced design the Switch comes with.
+It also has a little compartment within the Joy-Con casings so that you can take two additional game cards with you.
+It has a large kickstand on the back, instead of that awkward and unbalanced design the Switch comes with.
 The four-light status LEDs on the side will let you know when the charger needs its own charge.

-It has a 10000mAh battery, so you're going to get 10+ hours of additional gameplay out of it.
-When you're just going to need a little extra power while you shred games in the car, you'll get through a few additional hours of leveling before you need to re-up.
+It has a 10000mAh battery, so you're going to get up to eight hours of additional gameplay out of it.
+When you're just going to need a little extra power while you shred games in the car, you'll get through a few additional hours of leveling before you need to juice it back up.
 Plus, that helpful stand makes it a lot easier to play multiplayer games in tabletop mode.

 - Secret compartment for game cards